kyma-project/test-infra/development/tools/cmd/pjtester/README.md

 The workhorse for testing Prow Jobs is a tool written in Go called `pjtester`.
 It's available in the `prow-tools` Docker image.

 `pjtester` is executed by the presubmit job.
 This presubmit job is triggered when something changes under the virtual path `vpath/pjtester.yaml`.
-Pull request with `pjtester.yaml` file is called a pjtester pull request and presubmit running `pjtester` is called pjtester presubmit or pjtester prowjob.
+Pull request with the `pjtester.yaml` file is called a pjtester pull request and presubmit running `pjtester` is called pjtester presubmit or pjtester prowjob.

 `pjtester` expects to find the configuration of Prow Jobs to tests under `vpath/pjtester.yaml`.

 By default, `pjtester` disables Prow Job reporting to Slack.
 To check the test results, consult the [Prow Status](https://status.build.kyma-project.io/) dashboard.
-You can enable reporting to Slack, setting a parameter **report** in pjtester.yaml to true.
+You can enable reporting to Slack, setting a parameter **report** in `pjtester.yaml` to `true`.

-First `pjtester` load prowjob definition.
+First `pjtester` loads the prowjob definition.
 Details from `pjtester.yaml` and from the Prow Job environment variables are used to construct the specification of the Prow Job to test.
-Prow distinct two types of prowjob definition sources.
-Static prowjobs are stored in `test-infra` repository and are loaded from local files.
+Prow distinguishes two types of prowjob definition sources.
+Static prowjobs are stored in the `test-infra` repository and are loaded from local files.
 Inrepo prowjobs are stored in other repositories and are loaded through GitHub API.

-If `pjtester.yaml` file contains **prConfig** parameter, provided pull request number is used to find and load test prowjob definition.
-It applies for both sources, static and inrepo.
+If the `pjtester.yaml` file contains the **prConfig** parameter, provided pull request number is used to find and load the test prowjob definition.
+It applies to both sources, static and inrepo.

-If **prConfig** is not provided, Prow Job tester will check if pull request with pjtester.yaml file is against the same repository as prowjob to test. `pjtester` uses the environment variables created by Prow for the presubmit job which contains pull request refs and commit hash.
-If this condition is true, a pjtester pull request will be used to find and load test prowjob definition.
+If **prConfig** is not provided, the Prow Job tester checks if pull request with the pjtester.yaml file is against the same repository as prowjob to test. `pjtester` uses the environment variables created by Prow for the presubmit job which contains pull request refs and commit hash.
+If this condition is true, a pjtester pull request is used to find and load the test prowjob definition.

-If none of above conditions are meet, `pjtester` will use `heads/main` refs to load inrepo test prowjob definition and static test prowjob definition if pjtester pull request is open on repository other than `test-infra`.
-If pjtester pull request is open on `test-infra` repository, a pjtester pull request is used to find and load static test prowjob definition.
+If none of above conditions are meet, `pjtester` uses `heads/main` refs to load the inrepo test prowjob definition and static test prowjob definition if pjtester pull request is open on a repository other than `test-infra`.
+If pjtester pull request is open on the `test-infra` repository, a pjtester pull request is used to find and load the static test prowjob definition.

-Once prowjob definition is found and loaded, `pjtester` generate prowjob specification.
-Prowjob name and context reported to GitHub is prefixed with pjtester prefix.
-Prowjob refs and extraRefs are set according to the configuration provided in `pjtester.yaml` file in pjtester prowjob.
+Once prowjob definition is found and loaded, `pjtester` generates prowjob specification.
+Prowjob name and context reported to GitHub are prefixed with the pjtester prefix.
+Prowjob refs and extraRefs are set according to the configuration provided in the `pjtester.yaml` file in pjtester prowjob.

-If `pjtester.yaml` file contains pull request numbers in **prConfigs** parameter, they will be used as prowjob refs and extraRefs.
+If the `pjtester.yaml` file contains pull request numbers in the **prConfigs** parameter, they are used as prowjob refs and extraRefs.

-If **prConfigs** doesn't provide pull request number for refs or some extraRefs, but pjtester pull request is open on the same repository, it will be used in prowjob specification as refs or extraRefs.
+If **prConfigs** doesn't provide a pull request number for refs or some extraRefs, but pjtester pull request is open on the same repository, it is used in the prowjob specification as refs or extraRefs.

-If some extraRefs will not be set in previous steps, they will be set to values loaded from source.
-If prowjob refs will not be set, `pjtester` will set it to match repository `heads/main` details for postsubmit.
-Presubmit refs will be set to match latest pull request merged to `main` branch.
+If some extraRefs are not set in the previous steps, they will be set to values loaded from the source.
+If prowjob refs are not set, `pjtester` will set it to match the repository `heads/main` details for postsubmit.
+Presubmit refs are set to match the latest pull request merged to `main` branch.

 For presubmit jobs, Prow requires the pull request's head SHA, pull request number, and pull request author set in the Prow Job refs.
-In the `pjtester.yaml file`, you can specify a pull request number for a repository against which a tested Prow Job is running.
-If you don't specify it, `pjtester` will find latest pull request merged to `main` branch and use its details for the presubmit refs.
+In the `pjtester.yaml` file, you can specify a pull request number for a repository against which a tested Prow Job is running.
+If you don't specify it, `pjtester` finds the latest pull request merged to the`main` branch and uses its details for the presubmit refs.

-Finally, `pjtester` creates the ProwJob object on the production Prow instance k8s cluster.
-The Prow Job name for which you triggered the test is prefixed with `{YOUR_GITHUB_USER}_test_of_prowjob_`.
+Finally, `pjtester` creates the ProwJob object on the production Prow instance Kubernetes cluster.
+The Prow Job name, for which you triggered the test, is prefixed with `{YOUR_GITHUB_USER}_test_of_prowjob_`.

-Because the file `vpath/pjtester.yaml` is used by `pjtester` only, it should not exist outside the PR.
+Because the `vpath/pjtester.yaml` file is used by `pjtester` only, it should not exist outside the PR.
 This is why the `pre-vpathgurad` required context is added.
-Its simple task is to fail whenever the `vpath` directory exists and to prevent the PR merge.
+It fails whenever the `vpath` directory exists and prevents the PR merge.
 As soon as the virtual path disappears from the PR, `vpathguard` will allow for the PR merge.

 ## Usage

-Next, you must add a `pjtester.yaml` file to the pull request to trigger `pjtester` execution. `Pjtester` is running by `pre-<REPO_NAME>-pjtester` Prow Job.
+Next, you must add the `pjtester.yaml` file to the pull request to trigger the `pjtester` execution. `Pjtester` is running by `pre-<REPO_NAME>-pjtester` Prow Job.

 The `pjtester.yaml` file in the virtual path contains configuration parameters for the `pjtester` tool: